Dawn of the Emperors: Thyatis and Alphatia

 Dawn of the Emperors: Thyatis and Alphatia is an accessory for the Dungeons & Dragons fantasy role-playing game.

 Contents

-Dawn of the Emperors is a campaign setting in the world of the GAZ series, and describes the two warring empires of Thyatis and Alphatia.
+Dawn of the Emperors is a campaign setting which details the warring empires of Thyatis and Alphatia.

-The 32-page "Player's Guide to Thyatis" describes an expanding, eclectic empire reminiscent of the Roman that reserves its highest regard for warriors; this book includes character creation rules for Thyatian player characters.
+The 32-page "Player's Guide to Thyatis" details an empire similar to ancient Rome and includes character creation rules for Thyatian player characters.

-The 32-page "Player's Guide to Alphatia" describes a chaotic, bizarre, and ancient empire where magic-users reign over all non-magical folk; this book includes rules for Alphatian character creation, and for making magic items.
+The 32-page "Player's Guide to Alphatia" describes an ancient empire ruled by magic-users over all non-magic users, and book includes rules for creating Alphatian characters, and how to make magic items.

-The 128-page "The Dungeon Master's Sourcebook" includes a history and atlas for each of the two featured empires, plus details of disputed territories, campaign and adventure scenario suggestions, and rules for conversion to AD&D.
+The 128-page "The Dungeon Master's Sourcebook" provides both a history and an atlas for the two featured empires, and describes territories disputed between them, also including suggestions for campaigns and adventure scenarios, and rules for converting the set to Advanced Dungeons & Dragons.

 Publication history

 Dawn of the Emperors - Thyatis and Alphatia was written by Aaron Allston, with a cover by Clyde Caldwell and interior illustrations by Stephen Fabian, and was published by TSR in 1989 as a boxed set containing a 128-page book, two 32-page books, and two large color maps.